coot/purescript-cofree-react-router/README.md

 thus it is a cofree comonad for the `Array` functor.

-You can define router using `:+` (adds routes without index) and `:<` (the standard combinator for folding a cofree comonad) combinators:
+You can define router using `:+` (adds routes without index) and `:<` (the standard combinator for unfolding a cofree comonad) combinators:
 ```purescript
 router =
     Route "home" "/" Home :+